 David’s career has been spent working with the world's most acclaimed chefs, agriculturists and wine makers in and around New York City and abroad.
 He has a long time involvement in the world of wine that includes retail, importing, and education and wine list consulting experience.
 He has traveled internationally, speaking on several topics around the culinary arts.
 He continuously improves his impact on the world of food and wine by staying in touch with the world's leading practitioners and educators.

 Some of his contributions to this industry include Beverage Director of Esca and Beppe Restaurants and General Manager of Maremma and The EU Restaurants.
 He holds the Wine and Spirit education Trust Advanced Certificate, wine tasting note credit for the cookbook True Tuscan, by Chef Cesare Casella, and has created wine lists granted the Wine Spectator Award of Excellence.
 He has also appeared in guest spots on food related television programming, as well as a satellite Radio appearance.
 Speaking credits include events with Gourmet Magazine, Motorola, New York Magazine, The Wall Street Journal, Unisys, Washington Journal and Microsoft.

-Rachel is an Advanced Sommelier with certification from both WSET and Court of Master Sommeliers.
-She also holds a Master's degree in the Social Sciences from the University of Chicago.
-As a cultural anthropologist by educational training and a naturally curious disposition, she is on a mission to research and taste all things fermented and, in turn, share the love and knowledge with fellow wine lovers.
+She has initiated research and training in the Court of Master Sommeliers and the Cicerone Certification Program.
+Also a cultural anthropologist by educational training and curious by disposition, she is on a mission to research and taste all things fermented and, in turn, share the love and knowledge with fellow wine lovers.